dfex/lattice/TO-DO.md

 	* an 802.1ad double-tagged VLAN will an all-to-one mapping of CVLANs
 	* an 802.1ad double-tagged VLAN with one-to-one mapping of individual CVLANs
 * Build lattice service types as either "Point-to-Point" or "Multipoint" (easy icon for recognition)
-* Add functionality to add and delete all system elements (Locations, Nodes, Ports, Sub-Interfaces, Services, Customers, Users) - ensure deletion of parent removes all child entities
 * Add RESTful API hooks for functions
 * Add multi-threading for device import where it makes sense